ystia/yorc/doc/configuration.rst

 Previously, everything was stored in Consul KV.
 Starting with version 4.0.0, we choosed to refactor the way Yorc stores data mainly for performance reasons, and also to make it more flexible.
-Yorc can now stores the different kind of artifacts in different ``stores`` configured in a new section of the configuration file called ``storage``.
+Yorc can now store the different kind of artifacts in different ``stores`` configured in a new section of the configuration file called ``storage``.

 If defined, the ``storage`` entry may specify the following properties:
  * the ``stores`` property allows to customize storage in a different way than the default one.